ianchapin/epistemic-trust-calibration/concepts/confidence.md

 This framework aims to:
 - separate confidence from truth claims
 - prevent confidence from inflating silently
-- tie confidence to context and stakes
+- tie confidence to decision context and safeguards
-- preserve the ability to revise confidence over time
+- keep reliance bounded and revisable over time

-It does not attempt to determine the correct level of confidence.
+It does not attempt to determine the “correct” confidence level.
-It makes confidence explicit and bounded.
+It makes confidence explicit and constrained.

 ---